Richard Abdy

 Richard Anthony Abdy (born 1970) is a British numismatist at the British Museum, specialising in Roman coins.

 Biography

 Abdy graduated in 1992 from the University of Glasgow with a degree in History.
 His area of expertise is Britain in Roman times and its border fortifications, known as the Limes Britannicus.
-He worked on coin hoards on the Antonine Wall with Keith Rutter of the Hunter Coin Collection at the University of Glasgow.
+He worked on coin finds on the Antonine Wall at the Hunter Coin Collection at the University of Glasgow Hunterian Collection.
+His supervisors were Dr Donal Bateson and Dr Phil Freeman.